-DIY antique books in minutes.
-Have you ever wanted old antique books to decorate in your home?
+Let’s take a look at DIY antique books in minutes: easy vintage home decor.
+Have you ever wanted old antique books to decorate your home?

-So, I decided to make my own antique books.
+So, this is why I decided to add my own vintage look to these books.

 - hardcover books

 - lint-free rag I use these religiously or paper towel

 My Full Tutorial To Make a Book Look Old

 Give A Book New Life For Vintage Home Decor

 Now for my project on making old books, I am using Annie Sloan clear wax and Maison Blanch dark wax.
 However, Magnolia Home makes waxes as another great option and it’s available at Lowe’s.

 Normally when waxing furniture, I use a large waxing brush.
 However, for this simple project of making these look like old books, I’m using a soft stencil brush for easier application.
 You can even use a sponge brush if you have it on hand.